Jayjay-lv/Encryption-Project/Matthew_standups.md

 Until next class I will be thinking of new algorithms to add

 My blocker is what new algorithms we should implement and how to style it

+## 2019-04-25

+This class Kobie and i fixed a problem with our program to be able to affectilvly use captitol letters. we also looked for more algorithms to use.

+My blocker is my lack of code knowledge